Aadil-Shaik/Notes/Javascript/js.md

 | a &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;xyz()&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;lexical environment|
 |:------- |

-- Lexical environment defines the scope of function abcd() and scope chain ( it holds the access of it's parents and parent's parents and such but it cannot access children ) in this case it cannot access **x**
+- Lexical environment defines the scope of function abcd() and scope chain ( it holds the access of its parents and parent's parents and such but it cannot access children ) in this case it cannot access **x**

 - Execution context is a container where the function's code is executed and it is always created whenever a function is called.

 ### Hoisting

-when variables and functions are hoisted, it means that their declrations are moved to the top of the code
+when variables and functions are hoisted, it means that their declarations are moved to the top of the code

 you can use variables regardless of where you declared them